Are you a Christian searching for more and asking, “What is discipleship?”

 What ever happened to the great commission?

-If Jesus Christ resurrected from the dead and literally proclaimed victory over death, hell, and the grave, why are there millions of self-proclaimed Christians who look like the walking dead, live like hell, and look nothing like Christ?
+If Jesus Christ resurrected from the dead and proclaimed victory over death, hell, and the grave, why do so many Christians look just like the world, living defeated lives?
 Many people have heard of the Great Commission in Bible study or in a church sermon.
 Just as Jesus, Himself, is the only way, truth, and life, and no one can come to the Father but through Him (Jn 14:6), Jesus instituted the standard for how to follow Him.
 That standard is called discipleship, and we read about it in Matthew 28:18-20 after Jesus rose from the dead and is speaking to His disciples:

 Then Jesus came to them and said, “All authority in heaven and on earth has been given to me.
 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”